Ramana-Mavuluri/developer-best-practices/src/vscode/virtual_environment_setup/windows.md

     ```

-### Automatically switching to python virtual environment when you switch form project to project
+### Automatically switch to python virtual environment when you switch from project to project
 Best way to do this is via direnv plugin, you can find the installation guide [here](https://direnv.net/docs/installation.html)

 First two steps are one time setup steps, you do not need to repeat them for every project